emmahsax/go-git-helper/README.md

     ```bash
     git-helper version
     ```
-4. Run the setup command:
+4. Run the setup command (optional for Beta modes, required when out of Beta):
     ```bash
     git-helper setup
     ```